derekgottlieb/geoip-heatmap-python/README.md

 - Python script that uses the OpenStreetMap/Imaging libraries to generate a heatmap to visualize a set latitude/longitude coordinates

-Using the above, we wrote a quick Python script to perform GeoIP lookups for all IP addresses listed in an input file that we can then feed into the heatmap script to generate our map.
+Using the above, I wrote a quick Python script to perform GeoIP lookups for all IP addresses listed in an input file that we can then feed into the heatmap script to generate our map.

-This document will run through a quick example using the tools we've already built for the example or alternatively walk you through building all of the prerequisite tools in your home directory.
+This document will walk you through building all of the prerequisite tools in your home directory.

 Full install process for all prerequisites